shipperstack/shipper/docs/sysadmin/Administration.md

 De-initializes a "full" user by removing access to all enabled devices.
 The specified user must exist within shipper first!

+#### `check_missing_builds`

+Checks the filesystem to make sure that all builds exist.
+If any build does not exist, then the file will be unset on the Django admin portal.

 ### `django-dbbackup`